pdwaggoner/pdwaggoner.github.io/Research.md

 ### Manuscripts Under Review

 * Uncovering the Online Social Structure Surrounding COVID-19 (with Robert Y. Shapiro, Sam Frederick, and Ming Gong).
 Invited to revise and resubmit at the *Journal of Social Computing*

-* Applying Dimension Reduction in Modern Data Science and Quantitative Analysis.
-Revised and resubmitted at *Software Impacts*

 ### Manuscripts in Preparation (Selected)
 ##### >> See also preprints at [arXiv](https://arxiv.org/search/?query=Waggoner%2C+Philip&searchtype=all&source=header){:target="_blank"} or [SSRN](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=2663173){:target="_blank"}